rozek/updatable-custom-elements/README.md

 `updatable-custom-elements` _partially implements_ "Hot Module Reloading" for "custom elements" with the idea to facilitate development and debugging, but not for module replacement at runtime.

+**NPM users**: please consider the [Github README](https://github.com/rozek/updatable-custom-elements/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

+## Technical Background ##